nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 end
 ```
 To specify this solver, you need to add the type you just created
-as a parameter in the call after the parameter `nep`:
+as a parameter in the call.
+This is an argument (not a keyword argument)
+after the argument `nep`:
 ```julia-repl
 julia> (λ,v)= contour_block_SS(nep,GaussIntegrator,radius=0.5, k=10);
 julia> λ